toddledev/documentation/docs/05-the-editor/01-overview/index.md

     - **[Data panel](/the-editor/data-panel)**: Configure logic, interfaces and behavior of pages and components
     - **[Element panel](/the-editor/element-panel)**: Specific settings and configuration of selected element

-The editor's intuitive layout enables efficient application development through seamless access to all necessary tools and resources.
+The editor's layout enables efficient application development through easy access to all necessary tools and resources.

 ## Left panel
 Click the toddle logo in the top left corner to navigate back to project details, organization members, projects or the dashboard.